KATHIR1611/MAD---12/README.md

-# Ex.No:12 Design an application that draws basic graphical primitives on the screen.
+# Ex.No:12 Design an application that draws basic graphical primitives on the screen

 ### AIM:
 To create and design an android application that draws basic graphical primitives on the screen using Android Studio.